Toucus/.github/profile/README.md

 - **Discord Server**: [Join us on Discord](https://discord.gg/qnKM4hNUN8)

-### Contributing

-We welcome contributions from the community!
-Please check our [contribution guidelines](CONTRIBUTING.md) for more information.

 ### Contact Us

 For support or inquiries, please reach out to us at support@toucus.com.